rabbitholegg/questdk-plugins/packages/artblocks/README.md

 The [Art Blocks Smart Contract ecosystem](https://github.com/ArtBlocks/artblocks-contracts/blob/main/packages/contracts/README.md) provides a [shared minter suite](https://github.com/ArtBlocks/artblocks-contracts/blob/main/packages/contracts/MINTER_SUITE.md) which can be utilized by the Art Blocks platform as well as any third-party controlled instances of the Art Blocks V3 contracts.
 These third-party controlled instances are known as "Engines".

 ## Plugin
-This plugin aims to provide support for all shared minter suite contracts that are [compatible with core V3 contracts]( 0xfdE58c821D1c226b4a45c22904de20b114EDe7E7).
-By targeting the latest V3 contracts we can ensure that all implementations of Art Blocks (including Engines) are supported.
+This plugin aims to provide support for all shared minter suite contracts that are [compatible and active flagship V3 contracts](https://github.com/ArtBlocks/artblocks-contracts/blob/main/packages/contracts/MINTER_SUITE.md#active-flagship-minting-contracts).
+By targeting the latest V3 contracts we can ensure that all current implementations of Art Blocks are supported.

 ### Chain Support
 Currently, only `mint` actions that take place on Ethereum mainnet are supported by this plugin.